24th day of the Time of Flowers – 1481 DR

 Daran Edermath looked at Ered and knew that the warrior was keen to learn as much as he could about his family and this weapon.

 “This is the sword Talon and it belonged to Sir Aldith Tresendar, also known as The Black Hawk.
 He was a great knight who died fighting the orcs that attacked this area hundreds of years ago.
-My understanding was that the sword was lost when Sir Aldith was killed, but given that he died defending Tresendar Manor, it’s not terribly surprising that you should find it there.
+My understanding was that the sword was lost when Sir Aldith fell, but given that he died defending Tresendar Manor, it’s not terribly surprising that you should find it there.
 Indulge me, if you would.
 Ask your sword to point the way home.”

 Ered was skeptical.
 “Ask my sword to point the way home?”